godaddy/asherah/docs/KeyCaching.md

 latency.
 This is especially important for minimizing calls to the configured [Key Management Service](KeyManagementService.md) as that is often the most expensive and latent interaction of the resources involved.
 The cache is built on top of the Secure Memory implementation.
-The API also supports caching of Sessions, which further helps in reducing the latency.
-If 2 different users try to interact with the same session, the SDK makes use of the cached session instead of creating a new one.
+The API also supports caching of Sessions, which further helps in reducing the latency by minimizing the number of API calls to the metastore.
+In case of stateless workloads, when the calling app can't make use of the shared session, the SDK makes use of the cached session instead of creating a new one.

 ## Crypto Policy Configuration